 - Roaring Rampage of Rescue: With Minho getting kidnapped in the previous film, Thomas and the Gladers must rescue him.

-- Rousing Speech: Lawrence gives one before leading the attack on the Last City.
+- Rousing Speech: Lawrence gives one to his rebellion group before leading the attack on the Last City.

 - Sir Not-Appearing-in-This-Trailer: Gally is not seen in any of the promotional materials, to preserve the surprise of his survival.